 For further details, advice or assistance regarding this policy, see the University Sexual Harassment Prevention Office website at www.northwestern.edu/sexual-harassment.

-It is the policy of CTD to address the needs and concerns of transgender and gender nonconforming students to ensure a safe, affirming, and healthy environment.
+It is the practice of CTD to address the needs and concerns of transgender and gender nonconforming students to ensure a safe, affirming, and healthy environment.
 CTD is committed to proactively creating a culture that respects and values all individuals.
-CTD is committed to working to support and accommodate each student individually based on the specific requests and needs of each student.
+CTD is committed to working to support each student individually based on the specific requests and needs of the student.

 Disability information is treated as confidential and will be shared with University administrators only on a need to know basis.
 Northwestern University will not provide accommodations without appropriate documentation.